themanyone/whisper_dictation/README.md

 pip install --upgrade onnxruntime==1.15.1
 ```

-## Whisper-JAX Setup and dependencies.
+## Whisper-JAX Setup and dependencies

 If not using `whisper.cpp`, or to compare back ends, we can also connect to Whisper-JAX.